gbdev/pandocs/content/Video_Display.md

 tie breaker (same X coordinates) is the same priority as in CGB mode.

 The priority calculation between sprites disregards OBJ-to-BG Priority (attribute bit 7).
-Only the highest-priority sprite is compared against the background.
-Thus if a sprite with a higher priority (based on OAM index) but with OBJ-to-BG Priority turned on overlaps a sprite with a lower priority and a nonzero background pixel, the background pixel is displayed even if the lower-priority sprite\'s OBJ-to-BG Priority is on.
+Only the highest-priority nonzero sprite pixel at any given point is compared against the background.
+Thus if a sprite with a higher priority (based on OAM index) but with OBJ-to-BG Priority turned on overlaps a sprite with a lower priority and a nonzero background pixel, the background pixel is displayed regardless of the lower-priority sprite\'s OBJ-to-BG Priority.

 ### Writing Data to OAM Memory